kelayamatoz/Digital-Systems-Design-Lab/spatial-design-flow.md

 	"fixed_ops": 5
 }
 ```
-You can also user the provided python script `computeResourceUtilization.py` which summarizes the resource utilization in a more concise manner.
+You can also use the provided python script [computeResourceUtilization.py](https://github.com/cs217/example_student_code/blob/master/computeResourceUtilization.py) which summarizes the resource utilization in a more concise manner.
 Run the following script with the proper `$file_name`.
 (Note: **Memory sizes in this output are given in bits, not bytes**)
 ```bash
 python computeResourceUtilization.py $file_name
 # ex: python computeResourceUtilization.py gen/CS217/Lab1Part2DramSramExample/reports/Main.json